BaseMax/Max/_includes/_sections/projects.md

+*   [OneLife PHP Framework](https://basemax.github.io/MyMoDocs/) - Build your next website and web-based project or API with the OneLife framework.
+It's a simple, fast, and powerful framework for building web applications with PHP.
+(Powered by PHP 8.1)
+Donya is an Operating system.
+Yet Another Linux distro built using a package management system.
 *   [Donya OS](https://github.com/DonyaOS/) - Donya is an Operating system.
 Yet Another Linux distro built using a package management system.
 *   [ONE Language](https://github.com/One-Language/) - One (onelang) is an open-source system programming language that makes it easy to build reliable, efficient, and performant software.
 *   [PHP Mussel](https://phpmussel.github.io/) - An ideal solution for shared hosting environments, where it's often not possible to utilise or install conventional anti-virus protection solutions, phpMussel is a PHP script designed to detect trojans, viruses, malware and other threats within files uploaded to your system wherever the script is hooked, based on the signatures of ClamAV and others.